THE-REK/KaloriMax/README.md

 In the project directory, you can run:

+### `npx json-server --watch db.json`

+Download this db.json file in the THE-REK-JSON-data brunch.
+Runs the data in the development mode<br/>
+Open [http://localhost:3000/foods](http://localhost:3000/foods) to view it in the browser.

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.